Burt Mustin: 1950s and 1960s

 Mustin made his television debut in 1951 with a role in the Western series The Adventures of Kit Carson.
 In 1953, he played a cotton farmer in A Lion Is in the Streets, starring James Cagney.
 Almost from the start to the end of his career, Mustin specialized in playing older men, and with his tall scarecrow frame, bald head and beaked nose, he became one of the most familiar and busiest elderly character actors.
 Throughout the 1950s, he made guest appearances on The Abbott and Costello Show, Cavalcade of America, Dragnet, Fireside Theater, The Gale Storm Show, General Electric Theater, It's a Great Life, The Lone Ranger, The Loretta Young Show, Lux Video Theatre, Mackenzie's Raiders, Our Miss Brooks, Peter Gunn, The Public Defender, Studio 57, Tales of the Texas Rangers, The Texan, and Treasury Men in Action, among many others.
 Mustin also starred in the television series pilot episode of The Lone Wolf, starring Louis Hayward, in 1954.

-In 1960, Mustin guest starred on The Twilight Zone in the episode "The Night of the Meek", alongside Art Carney.
-He also appeared in two episodes of the series Kick the Can in 1962.
+Mustin guest starred on two episodes of The Twilight Zone: "The Night of the Meek", alongside Art Carney (1960), and "Kick the Can" (1962).
 In 1964, he had an uncredited role in The Outer Limits episode "The Guests".

-During the 1960s, Mustin made one or more appearances on The Alfred Hitchcock Hour, Batman (episode 48), Ben Casey, The Beverly Hillbillies, Bewitched, Bonanza, Cimarron Strip, Dr. Kildare, Dragnet, Get Smart, Gunsmoke, Ichabod and Me, The Dick Van Dyke Show, The Jack Benny Program, The Many Loves of Dobie Gillis, The Monkees, My Three Sons, The New Phil Silvers Show, and The Virginian.
+During the 1960s, Mustin made one or more appearances on The Alfred Hitchcock Hour, Batman (episode 48), Ben Casey, The Beverly Hillbillies, Bewitched, Bonanza, Cimarron Strip, The Dick Van Dyke Show, Dr. Kildare, Dragnet, Get Smart, Gunsmoke, Ichabod and Me, The Jack Benny Program, The Many Loves of Dobie Gillis, The Monkees, My Three Sons, The New Phil Silvers Show, and The Virginian.
 In 1969, he co-starred in the television film The Over-the-Hill Gang, and appeared in the sequel film The Over-the-Hill Gang Rides Again the following year.

 In addition to guest-starring roles, Mustin also had recurring roles on several television shows during the 1950s and 1960s.
 In 1955, he played the role of "Foley" in The Great Gildersleeve.
 From 1957 to 1958, he appeared as Mr. Finley on Date with the Angels.
 In 1957, he made his first appearance as "Gus the Fireman" in the first episode of Leave It to Beaver; he would continue in the role until 1962, making a total of 15 appearances on the show.
 In 1960, he made his first guest appearance on The Andy Griffith Show as Judd Fletcher.
 He appeared in the role until 1966; however in Season 6, Episode 17 (Return of Barney Fife), he is referred to as "ole man Crowley".
 He also portrayed "Old Uncle Joe" on two episodes of The Lucy Show in 1967.
 The following year, Mustin guest starred as "Grandpa Jenson" in three episodes of Petticoat Junction.